Daniel J. Frey

 Sin.

-To change your life is to change the will of God, which is a sin.
+To change your life is to declare the will of God is in error.

 He is depraved, going against the will of God.

-No matter if he is hungry, starving, wanting more than where God has put you is evil.
+No matter if he is hungry, starving, or wanting more than what God has given you, it is evil.

 Racism is a belief.